zincsamael/muppy/muppy/doc/source/glossary.rst

   ``muppy``
 	An acronym for Memory Usage Profiler for Python.
 Also the name of this tool set.

-  ``snapshot``
-	A snapshot is summary which was taken at a specific time.
-It is used in the context of the tracker (see :ref:`tracker_module`).

   ``summary``
-	A summary contains information about objects in a table-like manner.
+  	A summary contains information about objects in a summarized format.
-	Technically, it is a list of lists.
-Each of these lists represents a row, whereas the first column reflects the object type, the second column the number of objects, and the third column the size of all these objects.
-This allows a simple table-like output like the
+	Instead of having data of every object, information are grouped by object type.
+Each object type is represented by a row, whereas the first column reflects the object type, the second column the number of objects of this type, and the third column the size of all of these objects.
+The output looks like the following:
-	following:

 	=============  ============  =============
 	       types     # objects     total size